 The YouTube Magic Sauce

-First is the keyword rich portion, at the beginning of the headline.
+First is the keyword-rich portion, at the beginning of the headline.
 It states what is the video about or what can the viewer expect from the video.
 The second part is an

-The important lesson here is that it’s about
+The important lesson here is that it’s about the

 Earning subscribers is

 Early on, when you don’t have subscribers, it’s more important to focus on YouTube SEO (search engine optimization) to help people find you.
 However, once you have 1000+ or more subscribers, you can depend a little more on catchy headlines to earn early views and improve your view velocity.
-A metric which measures the rate of views over a period of time.
+A metric that measures the rate of views over a period of time.
 It seems YouTube considers variations of this metric when promoting videos.

-After You Launch
+After You Launch Your Video

-Why Some Videos Pop Later
+Why Do Some Videos Pop Later?

 How and when YouTube shows your videos to certain people is always changing.
 Currently, when you launch your video, the platform shows it to some of your